huggingface/blog/introducing-csearch.md

 </details>

 **[Remark]** While nucleus sampling is able to generate text that is free of repetitions, the semantic coherence of the generated text is not well-maintained.
 For instance, the generated phrase _'AI is not journalism'_ is incoherent with respect to the given prefix, i.e. _'DeepMind Company'_.
+While this can partially be remedied by lowering the temperature.
+Lowering the temperature bringing nucleus sampling closer to greedy search, so it can be seen as a trade-off between greedy-search and nucleaus sampling.
+However, generally, it is very difficult to find a prompt and model independent temperature that avoids both the pitfalls of greedy search and nucleus sampling.

 ****